Children Relocation in New Jersey

 Like Baures, Bisbing cited social science studies.
 However, these studies reached largely inconsistent conclusions about whether what was good for the custodial parent was good for the child.
 Bisbing ultimately decided to follow most other states in adopting a best interests standard for assessing relocation, regardless of whether there was a presence of shared custody or a custodial parent.
 Bisbing further discredited Baures by pointing out that the “growing trend” Baures claimed existed towards favoring the custodial parent did not in fact actually happen across most of the country.

-Bisbing, therefore, mandated that in relocation cases, trial courts must consider the best interests factors enumerated in N.J.S.A.
+Bisbing, therefore, mandated that in cases of children relocation in New Jersey, trial courts must consider the best interests factors enumerated in N.J.S.A.
 9:2-4, the same factors used in determining the optimal custody arrangement for the child’s best interests:

 - The parents’ ability to agree, communicate, and cooperate in matters relating to the child